mxeng/mcp-docs/labs/lab-d.md

 This lab requires some preparation.
 In order to complete the lab within the session some work beforehand is required.

 Before the lab:
-- Read the ULN2803 Darlington driver and the 2N3804 transistor specification sheets
+- Read the ULN2803 Darlington driver and the 2N3904 NPN transistor specification sheets
 - Read up on button-bounce, and consider ways of eliminating this problem.
 - Learn how to configure and use interrupts in AVR GCC.
 These tutorials are a good resource: http://www.fourwalledcubicle.com/AVRArticles.php
 - Review driving higher current loads, transistor amplifiers, Darlington